Utah UCCJEA

 child, is subjected to or threatened with mistreatment or abuse.

-entitled to be enforced under this chapter, and if no child custody proceeding
+enforced under this chapter, and if no child custody proceeding has been

-has been commenced in a court of a state having jurisdiction under Sections
+commenced in a court of a state having jurisdiction under Sections 78B-13-201

-section remains in effect until an order is obtained from a court of a state
+remains in effect until an order is obtained from a court of a state having

 determination made under this section becomes a final determination, if: